 Eastern suburbs of Melbourne.
-Aston lies entirely within Knox local government areas, covering all of Knox council with the exception of some parts in the north east.
+Aston’s boundaries align with the Knox local government area.
 Suburbs include Bayswater, Boronia, Knoxfield, Scoresby, Wantirna and Rowville.

-Aston was first created as part of the expansion of the House of Representatives in 1984, and has always been a marginal seat, although the seat has been consistently held by the Liberal Party for the last two decade and the Liberals pushed the seat out of ‘marginal seat’ territory at the 2004 election.
+Aston was first created as part of the expansion of the House of Representatives in 1984, and has tended to be a marginal seat, although the seat has been consistently held by the Liberal Party for the last two decades.

 Aston was first won in 1984 by ALP candidate John Saunderson, who had previously been elected to Deakin at the 1983 election.
 Saunderson held on with a smaller margin in 1987 before losing with a 7% swing at the 1990 election.

 The seat was won in 1990 by Peter Nugent (LIB).
 Nugent was known as a moderate Liberal who supported human rights issues.
 He was reelected with a slim margin in 1993 and pushed his margin out to almost 6% in 1996, and was re-elected again in 1998.
 Nugent died in April 2001 of a heart attack, triggering the Aston by-election.

 The Howard government was not performing strongly in the first half of 2001, having seen disastrous results in state elections in Queensland and Western Australia and the loss of the blue-ribbon Brisbane seat of Ryan in another federal by-election.

 The Liberal Party’s candidate, Chris Pearce, managed to hold on with 50.6% of the vote, limiting the anti-Liberal swing to 3.7%, which was seen as a strong result for the government, and the beginning of the turnaround which saw the Howard government returned at the 2001 election.